hullm/Covid-Screening/README.md

 After you submit you'll be presented with a site key and a secret key.
 Copy those into the correct spots in the config.ini file.
 Then choose the score threshold for determining if someone is human or a bot.
 The default is .5,  the lower the number the higher the chance it's a bot.
 The accepted values are 0.0 - 1.0 where 1.0 is most likely a human.
 After you set this up you'll see the reCAPTCHA badge in the lower right corner.

 # Optional Step - Adding a QR Code
 Visitors may not want to use a dirty school device to sign in.
 You can add a QR code to the login screen so visitors can easily use their personal devices to access the form.
 Place a file named qrcode.png in the images folder and it will appear in the login screen.
+If you want to add text you can do so in config.ini.
+Change qrcodetext to what you want ti include below the QR code.

 # Updating the Covid Screening Site
 After installing you can use git pull to update the site.